pinnaculum/galacteek/README.rst

 Contact by email at galacteek@gmx.co.uk

+Donations are welcome and will go to other projects like ipfs-search_.
 You can make a donation to the project with Monero to this monero address:

 **48oNcgpqwUNWjHeTSSH8BCaJHMR7Bc8ooGY13USYxuMuGwtXfLQ1Qf9f7rJMB9g1PWELee2cNnTWz1rJiZyPigcXRCTkhU3**